 2. Teach “Taking Turns”

 Long car rides can be excruciating.
-You could buy each kid their own entertainment items for passing the time, or, if you are like our large family, simply implement a strict “you must share” rule for the more prized possessions.
+You could buy each kid their own entertainment items for passing the time.
+If you are like our large family, implement a strict “you must share” rule for the more prized possessions.

 My daughter must allow her younger brothers access to her DS, the younger kids can share their coveted scented markers between them, and the DVD player screens can live upfront for 500 miles and in the back for the next 500.
 No one has complete ownership of anything for this trip only.